Build Profiles#

 post_build and validate automatically use the project venv’s Python.

-The generated project contains everything Claude Code needs to run — no dependency on the profiles repository at runtime.
+The generated project contains everything the Osprey agent needs to run — no dependency on the profiles repository at runtime.

 What Gets Generated#